atsuwu/substance_to_xiv/README.md

 ## How it Works

-The general idea behind the plugin is that it sees the textures you export in Substance Painter, and while enabled, it will take any PNG or TGA you've exported, convert it to DDS with some optional compression options, then package the DDS as a TEX file, copy the file to the directory you specify and then send a request to Penumbra to redraw your character.
+When enabled, the plugin takes any PNG or TGA you've exported from Substance Painter, converts it to DDS, then packages the DDS as a TEX file, copies the file to the directory you specify and then send a request to Penumbra to redraw your character.

 ## Limitations